-Single-seal systems include an organic sealant applied behind the spacers that holds the unit together and resists moisture leakage.
+Single-seal systems include an organic sealant applied behind the spacers that holds the unit together and prevents moisture leakage.
 A double-seal system includes a secondary backing sealant, often silicon, to further defend against leaks.
 Double-seal systems are most often used in low-e windows to prevent any of the sealed gasses from escaping.

 There’s a lot of science that goes into making an energy-efficient replacement window.
 But, by knowing the basics of what goes into the ENERGY STAR rating and understanding the differences in window glass options, you can discover windows that will make your home comfortable and save you money at the same time.